 WATCH: Lawmakers question former State Police leaders over Ronald Greene cover-up

-BATON ROUGE - A legislative committee established to investigate wrongdoing at Louisiana State Police is expected to question two of the agency's former leaders on Tuesday.
+BATON ROUGE - A legislative committee established to investigate Ronald Greene's death in police custody—and the subsequent cover-up at State Police—questioned two of the agency's former leaders on Tuesday.

-Among those slated to testify at the State Capitol Tuesday are former State Police superintendents Michael Edmonson and Kevin Reeves, the latter of whom was in charge of the agency in 2019 when Ronald Greene died in police custody and resigned in 2020 amid several controversies at State Police.
+Among those testifying at the State Capitol Tuesday were former State Police superintendents Michael Edmonson and Kevin Reeves, who was in charge of the agency in 2019 when Ronald Greene died in police custody and resigned in 2020 amid several controversies at State Police.

 Greene, a Black man, died in May 2019 after leading troopers on a high-speed chase in the Monroe area.
 The agency initially told Greene's family he died from injuries he sustained in a crash, but body camera video showed he was alive and pleading with officers when they pulled him from his vehicle.
 The video, which wasn't seen by the public until it leaked two years later, showed troopers beating, tasing and dragging Greene by his legs.

+Greene's mother, Mona Hardin, spoke after lawmakers finished questioning Reeves, criticizing the former head of State Police for dodging questions about the cover-up.

+"To say it did not happen is a lie.
+It's a black eye for the state of Louisiana," Hardin said.
+"I'm so glad you put this gentleman in his place."

-An ongoing federal investigation will determine whether any of the troopers involved will face charges.
+Ongoing state and federal investigations will determine whether any of the troopers involved in Greene's arrest will face criminal charges.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.